Cray-HPE/docs-csm/operations/network/management_network/snmp_exporter_configs.md

       * Information about [managing Aruba switches](aruba/README.md) including [SNMPv2 community](aruba/snmp-community.md) and
         [SNMPv3](aruba/snmpv3_users.md) settings

-Note: While the [Cray Automated Networking Utility (CANU)](canu/README.md) will typically not overwrite SNMP settings that are manually applied to the management switches, there are certain cases where SNMP configuration can be over-written or lost (such as when resetting and reconfiguring a switch from factory defaults).
+Note: While the [CSM Automatic Network Utility (CANU)](../../../glossary.md#csm-automatic-network-utility-canu) will typically not overwrite SNMP settings that are manually applied to the management switches, there are certain cases where SNMP configuration can be over-written or lost (such as when resetting and reconfiguring a switch from factory defaults).
 To persist the SNMP settings, see [CANU Custom Configuration](canu/custom_config.md).
 CANU custom configuration files are used to persist site management network